 You can configure the audio options on your computer from the Sound control panel in Windows, or from the Realtek Audio Console Windows Start menu.
-Make sure you have installed the driver and checked the Microsoft Store for updates (see "Audio" on page 4 - 8).
+Make sure you have installed the driver and checked the Microsoft Store for updates (see "Audio" on page 4-9 and install the Sound Blaster driver, see "Sound Blaster Audio" on page 6-21).
 The volume may also be adjusted by means of the volume icon in the taskbar or the audio slider in the Settings menu (see sidebar).